faridYufi/css-exercises/foundations/06-cascade-fix/README.md

 - Did you make sure to not edit the HTML file?
 - If you added selectors to the CSS, do they target a valid HTML element?

+why life is complicated? because you dont really know yourself,